-The vegans have higher risks of nutrient deficiencies, as they have a different form of diet that doesn’t include animal, poultry, or dairy products.
+Vegans have higher risks of nutrient deficiencies, as they have a different form of diet that doesn’t include animal, poultry, or dairy products.
 However, a well-planned vegan diet can help you stay healthy even without consuming meat, dairy, or fish.
 In this post, you’ll get all the information to make the plant-based diet work wonders for you and keep deficiency-related disorders at bay.

-Include varieties of foods in your diet
+Include a variety of foods in your diet

 Make a mental count of the nutrients and minerals